Dhanvin/cs336_assignment1/README.md

 6. Validation Loss computation:
 * Should I sample the entire validation set and split it into non overlapping sets of context-length (sliding window v/s chunking?)
 * How to deal with dropout?
 Should I use model.eval()?

+## Doubts - Loss Curves v/s Eval
+1. How can I check during training that the decoder quality is good?
+What kinds of application metrics

 ## Setup